Willow Lake can be a very good spot to catch a variety of fish in Southern Oregon, including stocked rainbow trout and resident bass and crappie.

-Rainbow trout are a popular quarry here.
-The best fishing will be soon after the lake is stocked, which typically begins about March and continues through spring.
+The best trout fishing will be soon after the lake is stocked, which typically begins about March and continues through spring.

 These bonus plantings aren’t necessarily listed in the annual stocking plan but are usually added to the weekly recreation report linked below.

 Bait fishing off the bottom or below a bobber (especially for freshly stocked trout in cooler weather) will usually get the job done.

 More detail: Trout Fishing: Basic How-To Techniques and Tips.

-Willow Lake also has had kokanee (landlocked sockeye salmon), but we could find no recent reports on fishing for the latter.
+In years past, according to reports, Willow Lake also has had kokanee (landlocked sockeye salmon), but we could find no recent reports on fishing for the latter.

-Willow Lake at times can provide a good warmwater fishery.
+Willow Lake, at times, can provide a good warm-water fishery.

-When larger bass are in shallower waters for their spring spawn, try the cove areas at the south end and also look for fish to be off points, dropoffs and other deeper structures, especially post-spawn.
+When larger bass are in shallower waters for their spring spawn, try the cove areas at the south end and also look for fish to be off points, dropoffs, and other deeper structures, especially post-spawn.

-Bass feed on other fish, crayfish, worms and other critters, and lures designed to imitate their prey can drawn vicious strikes.
+Bass feed on other fish, crayfish, worms and other critters, and lures designed to imitate their prey can draw vicious strikes.
 A variety of soft plastic lures, swimbaits and crankbaits will catch these fish.